quinnkeast/product-language-framework/docs/voice-and-tone.md

 What’s the difference between voice and tone?
 Think of it this way: our **voice** is a personification of who we are.
 We always have the same voice.
 But, our **tone** changes to match our context and situation.

-For example, when our customers are cooking their first meal, they might be feeling excited, successful, and maybe a bit nervous.
-We can cheer them on and congratulate them when they’re finished cooking.
+For example, when our users are asked to provide their first book suggestion for someone looking for something to read, they might be feeling excited and maybe a bit daunted.
+We can cheer them on and thank them when they send a suggestion.

-But when our customers experience something going wrong, such as an ingredient missing from their box, they’re probably feeling annoyed and a bit stressed out.
+But when our users experience something going poorly, such as well-thought suggestion failing to send, they’re probably feeling annoyed and uncertain.
 We can recognize what went wrong, apologize, and tell them what will happen next.

 ## Voice guidelines

-Each of our brands has a distinct voice and character.
-But since we use Pistachio, the foundation for all of our digital platforms, we have a **shared voice** that’s the basis of our writing for all of our digital platforms.
-We write first in this voice and then build off of it to infuse each brand’s unique personality.
+Our brand has a distinct voice and character.
+This voice and character is the basis of our writing for all of our digital platforms.

 When we write in our shared voice, we are always:

-``TODO: This section is in an early draft form.``

 ### Optimistic